AndreeaDan27/Geekster/christmas_geekster_2022/README.md

 # Christmas Geekster 2022
-Information and Data about the Geekster in CSU NL - Christmas Edition
+Information and Data about the Geekster in CSU NL - Christmas Edition.

+Documents contains 2 sections: Datasets and Use cases

-## Datasets
+## 1. Datasets

 This project includes several datasets that are related to Santa and his requests for this Christmas.
 The datasets are provided in different file formats and can be used for working on the given use cases or, optionally, creating new ones.